MicrosoftDocs/azure-docs/articles/iot-develop/quickstart-devkit-renesas-rx65n-cloud-kit-iot-hub.md

     ```
 To install the remaining tools:

-* Install [Renesas Flash Programmer](https://www.renesas.com/software-tool/renesas-flash-programmer-programming-gui) for your operating system.
+* Install [Renesas Flash Programmer](https://www.renesas.com/software-tool/renesas-flash-programmer-programming-gui) for Windows.
 The Renesas Flash Programmer development environment includes the drivers and tools needed to flash the Renesas RX65N via the Renesas E2 Lite.

 [!INCLUDE [iot-develop-create-cloud-components](../../includes/iot-develop-create-cloud-components.md)]